HIIT - Is it worth it?

 Is HIIT for everyone?

-HIIT is generally thought to be safe for everyone to do, although some experts do recommend building up to the 30-minute mark, and perhaps start with a 15-minute workout.
-It should also be noted that the 30-minute mark is the longest you should be training in this way.
+HIIT is generally thought to be safe for everyone, although some experts recommend building up to the 30-minute mark and perhaps starting with a 15-minute workout.
+The 30-minute mark is the longest you should be training in this way.
 If you feel you could carry on longer, then the chances are you are not doing it right.
 It is also important to allow your body time to rest.
-Doing HIIT every day will be detrimental to your health, and if you push too hard too often, you could experience muscle tears, ligament damage.
-In extreme cases, cartilage abrasion and as such is not recommended for more than four workouts per week.
+Doing HIIT every day will be detrimental to your health, and if you push too hard too often, you could experience muscle tears ligament damage.
+In extreme cases, cartilage abrasion is not recommended for more than four workouts per week.
 Your body needs time to rest, and your results will be better if you do just that.

 What else should I know about HIIT?

 The time when you perform your HIIT can affect your results.
 Experts generally agree that performing HIIT in the morning is the best way to maximise the fat-burning properties of the workout.
 Have a light breakfast, and after an hour, you should be able to perform your training without that horrible sickness that can sometimes accompany early morning workouts.
 Doing HIIT in the morning means that your body will be looking to burn fat whenever possible during the whole day.
-Doing HIIT at night isn't exactly a bad thing but doing it in the morning does mean your body is in 'fat-burning mode' for the whole time you are awake, rather than when you are asleep (and not eating anything).
-Eating the right food is equally as important, so for those of you that are new to exercise in general, do yourself a favour and research what your body needs to help you train to the max.
+Doing HIIT at night isn't exactly a bad thing, but doing it in the morning does mean your body is in 'fat-burning mode' for the whole time you are awake, rather than when you are asleep (and not eating anything).
+Eating the right food is equally as important, so for those who are new to exercise in general, do yourself a favour and research what your body needs to help you train to the max.